hasborey/ColorList/README.md

 # ColorList
-React Native project that show list of color and be able to set those color as background color too
+React Native project that show list of color and be able to set those color as background

 # Installation